 Nightlife in Medellin is a big draw among younger travelers, as paisas love to dance, drink, and party.
 The women are reputed to be the most beautiful in Colombia, if not all of South America, and that reputation alone continues to attract more and more male travelers.

-Most foreigners know little about Medellin other than it was the former home and stomping grounds of Pablo Escobar, and therefore once listed as the most dangerous city in the world.
-In the last few years, several companies have set up organized tours to cater to the tourist demand for information on this tragic chapter in the city’s history.
+Most foreigners know little about Medellin other than it was the former home and stomping grounds of Pablo Escobar, and therefore once listed as the most dangerous city in the world (though not anymore).

 The plaza also features the Museo de Antioquia which features some of Botero’s paintings, as well as other Latin artists.

 From the main train line that runs North/South through the city, are several cable cars (like ski gondolas) that run up the mountains to poorer neighborhoods.

-These cable cars are meant to give residents easier access to the city, however they also offer a cheap and fun way to get panoramic views of the entire city making it one of the top attractions in Medellin Colombia.
+These cable cars are meant to give residents easier access to the city, however, they also offer a cheap and fun way to get panoramic views of the entire city making it one of the top attractions in Medellin Colombia.

 Mexican food is often done well, and I’m a fan of 1910 Revolucion Mexicana for the stylish decor as much as the food.
 And if you’re craving excellent creole or north Brazilian food, head to

-And if you’re craving excellent creole or north Brazilian food, head to Bonuar, which is adjacent the Modern Art Museum, and features live Blues during the week.
+And if you’re craving excellent creole or north Brazilian food, head to Bonuar, which is adjacent to the Modern Art Museum, and features live Blues during the week.

 While the bars and discotecas around Parque Lleras are always busy on the weekends, there are many more places to party with locals than the Zona Rosa.
 A paisa favorite is the raucous

-Guatape is a colorful pueblo a short 2 – 2 1/2 half hour bus ride from Medellin.
-It’s situated on a lake, and is just 15 minutes from El Penol, a monolith sticking out of the ground.
+Guatape is a colorful pueblo a short 2.5 half-hour bus ride from Medellin.
+It’s situated on a lake and is just 15 minutes from El Penol, a monolith sticking out of the ground.